 On an assembly line, one person doesn’t construct an entire product, start to finish.
 Each worker has a repetitive task as the product comes their way.
 Work faster, get more done… you get it.

 I’ve been using this method for my blogging tasks.
 For example, I will spend a day or two (30-60 minutes/day) writing the copy I need for posts in my Bible reading group for the next 2 months.
 I write it in the description of an event on Google Calendar on the day I want it to happen.
 This leaves me with a visual of what I have ready to go.

 The assembly line shifts down, and I spend another day or two focused on creating the graphics or printables for all those posts.

 Then another day I actually schedule them to post when I want to.
 So, less than a week’s work to prep and schedule everything I need to happen in my group for the next 2 months.
 Boom.
 Autopilot.

 Before any of this could happen, a few other important things had to be in place.
 Here are my tips:

 Like, months ahead.
 I’ll say it again, for those in the back.
 PLAN AHEAD.

 I couldn’t write 2 months of Facebook group posts in a couple hours, if I don’t have a plan for what we’ll be reading and doing together.
 The plan is there.
 I’m just fleshing it out.

-The Good, Better, Best goals we learn in the mastermind are a great place to start.
-Christa is giving us some amazing tools in this mastermind!!
-You can plan farther (I’ve planned six months out on a general level), but try for at least 12 weeks.
+The Good, Better, Best goals we learn in the Honor Circle are a great place to start.
+Christa is giving us some amazing tools in this group!!
+You can plan farther (I’ve planned six months out on a general level) but try for at least 12 weeks.

 2. REFINE YOUR BRAND